mariahnorell/website/content/courses/intro_pa/python/python.md

 - [Jupyter Notebook](https://jupyter.org/)

 ### Installing Anaconda
-Anaconda is an open-source environment for individuals to write code and is helpful to all data analysts.
+Anaconda is an open-source (i.e., free) environment for individuals to write code and is helpful to all data analysts.
 Go to [anaconda.com](https://www.anaconda.com/products/individual) to download Python 3.7 for your computer and follow all instruction prompts.

 ### Jupyter Notebook Basics